 The appointee will have an academic year (9 month) appointment in the Department of Agricultural, Environmental and Development Economics with competitive salary and benefits package and is expected to develop and maintain a world-class research program in their field of inquiry, and teach the equivalent of three classes in our undergraduate, masters, and/or PhD programs.

 The Department of Agricultural, Environmental and Development Economics (aede.osu.edu) is a premier department of applied economics that values excellence in research, teaching and outreach to fulfill our departmental commitment to the land-grant mission of The Ohio State University.
-AEDE’s world-class faculty serves 80 PhD students, 20 M.S. students and almost 500 undergraduate majors in four programs: A top-rated Ph.D. degree with fields in Environmental, Development and Regional Economics; an M.S. degree; a B.S. major in Agribusiness and Applied Economics; and in partnership with the School of Environmental and Natural Resources, a rapidly growing B.S. major in Environment, Economy, Development, and Sustainability.
+AEDE’s world-class faculty serves 80 PhD students, 20 M.S. students and 500 undergraduate majors in four programs: A top-rated Ph.D. degree with fields in Environmental, Development and Regional Economics; an M.S. degree; a B.S. major in Agribusiness and Applied Economics; and in partnership with the School of Environmental and Natural Resources, a rapidly growing B.S. major in Environment, Economy, Development, and Sustainability.

 This position is part of a cluster of four new hires in the department focused on sustainable resource management in the 21st century.
 The position is partially funded by a Discovery Theme Initiative (discovery.osu.edu) at Ohio State University, a significant faculty hiring investment in key thematic areas in which the university can build on its culture of academic collaboration to make a global impact.
-The incumbent will be engaged in the Discovery Themes program on Sustainable and Resilient Economy (https://discovery.osu.edu/focus-areas/sustainable-economy), focused on advancing cutting-edge research in sustainability science and solutions that accelerate the global transition to a more sustainable economy.
+The incumbent will be engaged in the Discovery Themes program on Sustainable and Resilient Economy (https://discovery.osu.edu/focus-areas/sustainable-economy), focused on advancing cutting-edge research in sustainability science and solutions that accelerate the global transition to a low-carbon, more sustainable economy.

 Commitment to Diversity and Inclusion